dcblack/sc-platform/async/ABOUT_ASYNC.md

 * `command` is used for simple actions/directives.
 The `attr` would probably be a simple enumeration.
 * `stream` something like UART serial I/O. Data likely to be character strings.
+* `tlm2` is used to carry TLM 2.0 style information with special mappings
 * `parallel` probably just a bit vector representing parallel GPIO
 * `packet` indicates `data` contains an internet packet
 * `graphic` used with video frames. `attr` may be used to qualify types.